nmendybayev/Certbot/README.md

-# Certificates management with Certbot
+# Managing SSL/TLS Certificates with Certbot

 This project provides a ready-to-use solution for deploying your own website on AWS and securing HTTP traffic with a TLS certificate.